sahancha/book/chapters/cloud/arch.md

 ### Internet Computing

-With the ocurance of the WWW protocols, internet commuting brought to the consumers a global computer network providing a variety of information and communication facilities.
+With the occurance of the WWW protocols, internet commuting brought to the consumers a global computer network providing a variety of information and communication facilities.